barteqcz/albi/README.md

 ```
 ### Usage and preparation

 Before running the script, it is necessary to manually, arbitrarily, but correctly partition the disk, and connect the device to the internet (when it comes to wifi connection).
+To do that, you can use `iwd` (for help, see https://wiki.archlinux.org/title/iwd)
 For help with partitioning, please refer to https://wiki.archlinux.org/title/partitioning

 ### Troubleshooting